input-output-hk/plinth-static-analyzer-research/audits/Plutarch.md

 ## MELD Token Migration

-**Description**
+**Auditor**: VacuumLabs

-From: VacuumLabs To: Liqwid Labs
+**Auditee**: Liqwid Labs

-**Summary:** The protocol migrates old Meld tokens to new ones at a 1:1 ratio by requiring users to lock their old tokens in Locker UTxOs, after which they can mint the same amount of new tokens.
+**Description:** The protocol migrates old Meld tokens to new ones at a 1:1 ratio by requiring users to lock their old tokens in Locker UTxOs, after which they can mint the same amount of new tokens.
 Since the old token policy does not allow burning, the locked tokens are permanently frozen in Archive UTxOs.
 Locker UTxOs can later be batched into Cleanup transactions that move all old tokens into Archive UTxOs, returning the extra Ada to users while keeping the Locker fee as a reward for the batcher.
 Archive UTxOs can be public or controlled by a specific public key, and old tokens can only move between Archives, enabling secure consolidation and recovery of min-Ada when merging Archives with proper authorization.

-**Findings**
+### Findings

 **Relevant**

 - **MTOK-202.
 Filling up the UTxOs with arbitrary tokens**: Validator doesn't restrict which tokens can be included in Archive and Locker UTxOs, allowing attackers to bloat them with arbitrary tokens and cause transactions to hit size limits.
-Detectable pattern: subset value validation instead of exact equality check [TRASH-TOKENS]
+<ins>Detectable pattern</ins>: subset value validation instead of exact equality check [TRASH-TOKENS]
 - **MTOK-302.
 Denial of service of the Archive**: Archive UTxO can be included in arbitrary transactions without performing its intended function (adding tokens or processing Lockers), enabling DoS attacks.
-Detectable pattern: operations that succeed without modifying state [UNCHANGED-STATE]
+<ins>Detectable pattern</ins>: operations that succeed without modifying state [UNCHANGED-STATE]

 **Worth Noting**